 Similar sorts of disparities exist elsewhere in the vocabulary.
-For instance, a group of adjectives which have, besides their specific and literal meanings, another use, that of indicating the speaker's approbation or admiration for something.
-Some of these adjectives are neutral as to sex of speaker, either men or women may use them.
+There is, for instance, a group of adjectives which have, besides their specific and literal meanings, another use, that of indicating the speaker's approbation or admiration for something.
+Some of these adjectives are neutral as to sex of speaker: either men or women may use them.
 But another set seems, in its figurative use, to be largely confined to women's speech.
-This kind of adjectives called 'empty' adjectives, which means that those only convey an emotional reaction rather than specific information.
+This kind of adjectives called 'empty'

+adjectives, which means that those only convey an emotional reaction rather than specific information.
 Representative lists of both types are below:

 Neutral Women Only

-Great adorable
+great adorable

-Terrific charming
+terrific charming

-Cool sweet
+cool sweet

-Neat lovely
+neat lovely

-Devine
+divine

-In Lakoff's opinion (cited in Cameron, 1990:226-227), if a man uses the women's adjectives, the word women's adjectives will damage his reputation.
-On the other hand, a women may freely use the neutral words.
-However, a women's use of women's words' is without risks.
-Where a woman has a choice between the neutral words and the women's words, as man has not, she may be suggesting very diffrent things about her own personality and her view of the subject matter by her choice of words of the neutral words or words of the women's words.
+In Lakoff's opinion (cited in Cameron, 1990:226-227), if a man uses the women's adjectives, it will damage his reputation.
+On the other hand, a woman may freely use the neutral words.
+However, a woman's use of 'women's words' is without risks.
+Where a woman has a choice between the neutral words and the women's words, as man has not, she may be suggesting very different things about her own personality and her view of the subject matter by her choice of words of the neutral words or words of the women's words.
 Look at these two sentences:

-- a.
-What a terrific idea! - b.
-What a divine idea!
+- (a) What a terrific idea! - (b) What a divine idea!

 Sentence (a) might be used under any appropriate conditions by a female speaker, but (b) is more restricted.
 Probably it is used appropriately only in case the speaker feels the idea referred to be essentially unimportant to the world at large - only an amusement for the speaker herself.
 In other words, the use of neutral word is more appropriate for formal situations, while the use of women's words is only used in non-formal situations.
+Therefore, the choice of words for women is not really free: words restricted to women's language suggest that concepts to which they are applied are not relevant to the real world of male influence and power.

-Lakoff (1973:53), said that These words aren't, basically, 'feminine'; rather, they signal 'uninvolved', or 'out of power'.
-Any group in a society to which these labels are applicable may presumably use these words; they are often considered 'feminine', 'unmasculine', because women are the 'uninvolved', 'out of power.
+Lakoff (1973:53), said that these words aren't, basically 'feminine', rather, they signal 'uninvolved', or 'out of power'.
+Any group in a society to which these labels are applicable may presumably use these words; they are often considered 'feminine', 'unmasculine', because women are the 'uninvolved', 'out of power'.

-2.1.2.5 Precise Color Terms
+5. Precise Color Terms